Financial Aid Policies

-To appeal the student must complete an appeal form and submit a transcript.
-If the appeal is approved the student will be on financial aid probation for a semester.
+To appeal, the student must complete a financial aid appeal form and submit an unofficial transcript.
+If the appeal is approved, the student will be on financial aid probation for a semester.
 At the end of the semester another review will be completed.
-If the student does not meet the standards again they will not be eligible for financial aid.
-The student may appeal to have their financial aid reinstated however the explanation cannot be the same as the first appeal.
+If the student does not meet the standards again, they will not be eligible for financial aid.
+The student may appeal to have their financial aid reinstated; however, the explanation cannot be the same as the first appeal.
 The student has the option of being placed on an academic plan.

-An academic plan outlines requirements a student must make for a period of time.
+An academic plan outlines requirements a student must meet for a period of time.
 The academic plan may cover several semesters.
 The academic plan will be reviewed at the end of the fall and spring semesters.
-If the student is meeting the requirements of the academic plan the student will remain eligible for financial aid.
-If the student is not meeting the requirements financial aid will be revoked, but the student will have an option to appeal.
+If the student is meeting the requirements of the academic plan, the student will remain eligible for financial aid.
+If the student is not meeting the requirements, financial aid will be revoked, but the student will have an option to appeal.

-Students or parents may borrow from the lending institution(s) of their choice based on the criteria that they believe is most relevant and important to their situation.
-McPherson College does not make lender recommendations; however, upon request, the college will make available a list of the 5–10 lenders selected most often by students and parents in past years.
+Students or parents may borrow from the lending institution(s) of their choice based on the criteria that they believe are most relevant and important to their situation.
+McPherson College does not make lender recommendations; however, upon request the college will make available a list of the 5–10 lenders selected most often by students and parents in past years.

-- MC does not have any revenue sharing arrangements with any lenders.
+- McPherson College does not have any revenue-sharing arrangements with any lenders.

-- MC and it employees do not accept any gifts from lenders, other than gifts of de minimis value such as coffee mugs, pens, holiday foods, etc.
+- McPherson College and its employees do not accept any gifts from lenders, other than gifts of de minimis value such as coffee mugs, pens, holiday foods, etc.

-- MC employees may not accept travel expense reimbursement, lodging, or compensation from lenders.
+- McPherson College employees may not accept travel expense reimbursement, lodging, or compensation from lenders.

-- MC does not use employees of lenders to represent the College in connection with financial aid matters and we do not give permission for employees of lenders to represent themselves as employees of MC.
+- McPherson College does not use employees of lenders to represent the college in connection with financial aid matters, and we do not give permission for employees of lenders to represent themselves as employees of McPherson College.